-Juvenile population projections were developed using historical trend data and time series forecasting techniques.
+Juvenile population projections were developed using historical trend data and estimated monthly discharges.
 Juvenile forecasts were constructed based on weekly average daily populations of all juvenile facilities and juvenile offenders who are the responsibility of DJJ but not physically housed in a DJJ facility.
-The juvenile population, however, does not include juveniles housed in adult institutions or juveniles under county supervision in accordance with Assembly Bill (AB) 1628.13
+The juvenile population, however, does not include juveniles housed in adult institutions or juveniles under county supervision in accordance with Assembly Bill (AB) 1628.12

 Beginning with the Spring 2014 Population Projections, the active parole population excludes parolees on non-revocable parole.
-Parole population values reported in earlier reports included parolees on nonrevocable parole.
+Parole population values reported in earlier reports included parolees on non-revocable parole.